TruongKhang/cds-mvsnet/README.md

     make
     cp fusibile ../

-Then, change the parameters in file `dtu_eval.sh` and run it to generate reconstruction:
+Then, change the parameters in file `dtu_eval.sh` if necessary and run it to generate reconstruction:

-    bash dtu_eval.sh
+    bash dtu_eval.sh <path to DTU test set> <pretrained model> <output folder>

 To evaluate these reconstructed point clouds, use the evaluation code from the [DTU benchmark website](https://roboimagedata.compute.dtu.dk/?page_id=36).
 We already provide the evaluation code in the evaluation folder.